catllian/cse15l-lab-reports/week1labreport.md

 ![Image](wk1lrremoteserver.png)

 # Trying Some Commands
 After connecting, try some commands, both on your computer and on the remote server.
+Example commands:
+* `cd` - changes the working directory, variation `cd ~`
+* `ls` - lists files and folders for the path, variations `ls -lat`, `ls -a`, `ls <directory>`
+* `pwd` - prints the working directory
+* `mkdir` - creates a new directory with the pathname
+* `cp` - specifies classpath to search for classfiles in
-Example commands would be `cd`, `ls`, `pwd`, `mkdir`, and `cp`.
-The following are examples where I tried the command `ls -lat`, the first screenshot is for the command done on my computer and the second is for the one done on the remote server.
+* `cat` - prints the contents of the files at the given paths The following are examples where I tried the command `ls -lat`, the first screenshot is for the command done on my computer and the second is for the one done on the remote server.
 ![Image](wk1lrpctestcommand.png)
 ![Image](wk1lrremoteservertestcommand.png)